-The Board is aware that the village of Alderton has grown significantly in recent years with developments for 28 dwellings to the south of Fletcher Close and 24 dwellings to the east of Willow Bank Road granted at appeal.
-The Board has also raised a holding objection to the application (ref.
-22/00624/OUT) for 55 dwellings east of St. Margaret's Drive which is currently awaiting determination.
+The Board is aware that the village of Alderton has grown significantly in recent years with developments for 47 homes south of Beckford Road, 24 dwellings to the east of Willow Bank Road and 28 dwellings to the south of Fletcher Close granted at appeal.
+The Board has also raised a holding objection to the application ref.
+22/00624/OUT for 48 dwellings east of St. Margaret's Drive which is currently the subject of a S.78 appeal and has responded to the current application for 56 dwellings off Willow Bank Road (appn. ref.
+22/00998/FUL).

-This application, combined with these recent permissions and applications raises the prospect of more than 160 additional dwellings being built in the village which would constitute a 50% increase over the 308 households recorded in Alderton Parish in the 2011 Census.
-Whilst we recognise that new residents may help to sustain local services such as the shop and school, we remained concerned regarding the cumulative impact of development on the village and its infrastructure, particularly when the cumulative impact of a smaller quantum of development was one of the reasons the appeal Inspector dismissed the previous application for residential development on this site.
+Therefore, this application, combined with these recent permissions and applications raises the prospect of more than 235 additional dwellings being built in the village which would constitute a 75% increase over the 308 households recorded in Alderton Parish in the 2011 Census.
+Whilst we recognise that new residents may help to sustain local services such as the shop and school, we are becoming increasingly concerned regarding the cumulative impact of development on the village and its infrastructure, particularly when the cumulative impact of a smaller quantum of development was one of the reasons the appeal Inspector dismissed the previous application for residential development at the Willow Bank Road site.
 We would request that in determining this application, the Council satisfies itself that the potential expansion of the village is proportionate and sustainable.